 - Listing and discussing the different kinds of PR research.

-- Researching PR audiences using technical and critical thinking skills.
+- Researching PR audiences and issues using technical and critical thinking skills.

 - Identifying key issues that affect specific diverse audiences.